Different between console.dir vs console.log in javascript

 - Javascript

-In JavaScript, the front-end developer uses a console
+In JavaScript, front-end developers uses the console

-for debugging the application.
+for debugging applications.

 The console